gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 stored in a safe way that survives the events that are causing SCTP Restart procedure to be used, for instance a crash of the SCTP stack.

-The SCTP Restart handshakes INIT/INIT-ACK, COOCKIE-ECHO/COOKIE-ACK
-exactly as in legacy SCTP Restart case even though those Chunks SHALL be sent as DTLS chunk protected using the keying material for the SCTP Restart case.
+The SCTP Restart handshakes INIT, INIT-ACK, COOCKIE-ECHO, COOKIE-ACK exactly as in legacy SCTP Restart case even though those Chunks SHALL be sent as DTLS chunk protected using the keying material for the SCTP Restart case.

-A Restart is identified by having the Restart Indicator bit set in the DTLS Chunk (see {{sctp-DTLS-chunk-newchunk-crypt-struct}}).
+A DTLS Chunk using the restart DTLS key context is identified by having the Restart Indicator bit set in the DTLS Chunk (see {{sctp-DTLS-chunk-newchunk-crypt-struct}}).
 There's exactly one active Restart Key at a time, the newest.